 Also Featured In

-You'll find Denver Biscuit Company in a space that accommodates two restaurants and a popular bar under one roof.
-Denver Biscuit Company serves breakfast and biscuit sandwiches for lunch, while Fat...
+The most intriguing thing about Denver Biscuit Company may be that the space is really two restaurants under one roof.
+Denver Biscuit Company serves breakfast and biscuit sandwiches for lunch, while...
 Read More

-You'll find Denver Biscuit Company in a space that accommodates two restaurants and a popular bar under one roof.
-Denver Biscuit Company serves breakfast and biscuit sandwiches for lunch, while Fat Sully's offers pizza for lunch, dinner and late into the evening.
+The most intriguing thing about Denver Biscuit Company may be that the space is really two restaurants under one roof.
+Denver Biscuit Company serves breakfast and biscuit sandwiches for lunch, while Fat Sully's opens for lunch and stays open through dinner and late night.
 Atomic Cowboy bar supports both restaurants morning through late night.
-But nothing says home cooking like biscuits, which are made from scratch here and appear on the menu in a variety of ways.
-Most decadent: The Franklin, a biscuit sandwich with buttermilk-fried chicken topped with melted cheese and belly bacon, all smothered in sausage or mushroom gravy, egg optional.
+But nothing says home cooking like biscuits, which are made from scratch here and appear on the menu in all sorts of ways.
+Most decadent: The Franklin, a biscuit sandwich with buttermilk-fried chicken topped with melted cheese, bacon and egg, all smothered in sausage or mushroom gravy.
 FYI, we asked and this was the answer: "The secret to our biscuits is love...and tons and tons of butter."

 - Best Value: "The popular biscuit company now has additional locations on South Broadway, in the Highlands and at Aurora's Stanley Marketplace, near Stapleton."